MatthewL246/pretendo-docker/README.md

    when you are done.
 2. Open System Settings => Internet => Connect to the Internet => Connections =>
    (Your current internet connection) => Change Settings.
-3. Go to DNS => Don't Auto-obtain => (Set both the primary and secondary DNS to your server's IP address) => Confirm.
-4. Go to Proxy Settings => Set => OK => (Set the proxy server to your server's IP address and the port to 8080) => Confirm => Don't Use Authentication.
+3. Go to Proxy Settings => Set => OK => (Set the proxy server to your server's IP address and the port to 8080) => Confirm => Don't Use Authentication.
-5. Save the settings and go back to the Home Menu.
+4. Save the settings and go back to the Home Menu.
 Check your mitmproxy logs at
    <http://127.0.0.1:8081> to verify that the console is sending HTTP requests
    through your proxy.
-6. Start a FTPiiU server on your console and run `./scripts/compile-custom-inkay.sh` to compile a custom version of the Inkay patches that uses your own mitmproxy certificate.
+5. Start a FTPiiU server on your console and run `./scripts/compile-custom-inkay.sh` to compile a custom version of the Inkay patches that uses your own mitmproxy certificate.
    - If you didn't set a Wii U IP address when running the setup script, you